 Garden of Eden is in Singapore!

-Home to over 5.5 million, had no choice but to adopt high-density development because of its tight land constraints.
+Home to over 5.5 million, Singapore had no choice but to adopt high-density development because of its tight land constraints.

 “We take steps to ensure our self-sufficiency,” says Yvonne Soh, general manager of the Singapore Green Buildings Council.
 “In Singapore, we have a lot of initiatives to promote sustainability.”

-As Singapore expands, a novel approach preserves space.
-New developments must include plant , in the form of green roofs, cascading vertical gardens, and verdant walls mandatory since 2008.
+As Singapore expands, a novel approach preserves green space.
+New developments must include plant life, in the form of green roofs, cascading vertical gardens, and verdant walls mandatory since 2008.
 This has resulted in urban planners literally weaving nature throughout the entire city – visible from across the landscape.
 Innovative design has created the illusion of space using “green” and “blue” elements.
-This includes the of one of the largest freshwater city reservoirs in the world.
+This includes the creation of one of the largest freshwater city reservoirs in the world.

-Much of that to keep Singapore both sustainable and livable stems from Cheong Koon Hean, the first woman to lead Singapore's urban development agency (UDA).
-With a rising population and finite freshwater resources, some action was needed fast, so ministers set up a national agency, PUB, which became the sole body responsible for the collection, production, distribution, and reclamation of water in the city.
+Much of that vision to keep Singapore both sustainable and livable stems from Cheong Koon Hean, the first woman to lead Singapore’s urban development agency (UDA).
+With a rising population and finite freshwater resources, some positive action was needed fast, so ministers set up a national water agency, PUB, which became the sole body responsible for the collection, production, distribution, and reclamation of water in the city.

 The Gardens: look east for Eden, Singapore Style